Advertise Lake Vacation Rentals

 Sebago Lake is located in Cumberland County and is bordered by the Maine towns of Casco, Naples, Raymond, Sebago, Standish and Windham.
 The lake is the primary water supply for the Portland Water District, home to Greater Portland (Maine) and about 15% of the state's population.
 Although Sebago Lake is a natural lake formed more than 14,000 years ago from melting glaciers, construction of the Eel Weir Dam in 1830 raised the lake's water level about 12 feet to its present full pond level of 266 feet.
 The Cumberland and Oxford Canal Company constructed the dam at Wescott's Falls, Sebago Lake's natural outlet, to divert water to a newly constructed navigational canal.
 SAPPI is the current owner of the dam and manages the lake's water levels in compliance with various regulatory agencies.

 However, Sebago Lake is much more than a water supply; it is well-known and loved for its recreational activities.
-The Sebago Lake State Park is one of Maine's five original state parks and covers 1,400 acres.
-It is open May through mid-October with sandy beaches, a boat ramp, a camping area, and day use facilities.
+Sebago Lake State Park is one of Maine's five original state parks and covers 1,400 acres.
+It is open year-round with sandy beaches, a boat ramp, a camping area, and day use facilities.
 The park provides visitors many opportunities to enjoy nature: swimming, boating, sport fishing, hiking woodland trails, and biking on park roads.

 Sebago Lake is connected to Long Lake and Brandy Pond through the surviving locks from the old canal that was constructed between Portland and Naples in 1830.
 While in Naples, visitors can board the 90-foot paddle boat, the Songo River Queen, for a scenic tour on Long Lake, across Brandy Pond, and through the Songo River lock to Sebago Lake.
 Visitors can rent pontoon boats, ski boats, and jet skis from Sebago Lake marinas.
 Sailboat rentals and sailing lessons are also available on the lake.